Tricked-dev/diplo/README.md

 ## Script running

-create a file called diplo.json and put the following code in there
+You can easily create scripts like you do with npm and yarn

-after that you can do `diplo run start` or node
+if you want to run the script just do `diplo run start` to run the start script.

 ```json
 {